 Watch for signs of abuse.

-Make a list of anything you see that doesn’t seem right.
+Relationship violence can take many forms.
+Make a list of anything you notice that doesn’t seem right.
 For example, watch for signs of:

 - Controlling behavior, like demanding all of your loved one’s time